ciax/utils/readme.txt

 ### Command file name
- Separated by '-': Delimiter for a hierarchical classification Separated by '_': For use only with renamed symbolic links.
-(Parameter or word delimiter)
+ Separated by '-': Delimiter for a hierarchical classification Separated by '_': For use only with renamed symbolic links as a delimiter.
+   - Parameter list
+   - Bash function name